Video search engine: Tags

 On the page where the video is, it should be a list of keywords linked to the microformat "rel-tag".
-These words will be used by search engines as a basis for organizing information.
+These words will be used by search engines as a basis for organising information.

 Transcription and subtitles

-Although not completely standard, there are two formats that store information in a temporal component that is specified, one for subtitles and another for transcripts, which can also be used for subtitles.
+Although not completely standard, two formats store information in a temporal component that is specified, one for subtitles and another for transcripts, which can also be used for subtitles.
 The formats are SRT or SUB for subtitles and TTXT for transcripts.

 Speech recognition

 Speech recognition consists of a transcript of the speech of the audio track of the videos, creating a text file.
-In this way and with the help of a phrase extractor can easily search if the video content is of interest.
-Some search engines apart from using speech recognition to search for videos, also use it to find the specific point of a multimedia file in which a specific word or phrase is located and so go directly to this point.
-Gaudi (Google Audio Indexing), a project developed by Google Labs, uses voice recognition technology to locate the exact moment that one or more words have been spoken within an audio, allowing the user to go directly to exact moment that the words were spoken.
-If the search query matches some videos from YouTube, the positions are indicated by yellow markers, and must pass the mouse over to read the transcribed text.
+In this way, with the help of a phrase extractor can easily search if the video content is of interest.
+Some search engines, apart from using speech recognition to search for videos, also use it to find the specific point of a multimedia file in which a specific word or phrase is located, and so go directly to this point.
+Gaudi (Google Audio Indexing), a project developed by Google Labs, uses voice recognition technology to locate the exact moment that one or more words have been spoken within an audio, allowing the user to go directly to the exact moment that the words were spoken.
+If the search query matches some videos from YouTube, the positions are indicated by yellow markers, and the user must pass the mouse over to read the transcribed text.

 Speaker recognition

-In addition to transcription, analysis can detect different speakers and sometime attribute the speech to an identified name for the speaker.
+In addition to transcription, analysis can detect different speakers and sometimes attribute the speech to an identified name for the speaker.

 Text recognition

-The text recognition can be very useful to recognize characters in the videos through "chyrons".
-As with speech recognizers, there are search engines that allow (through character recognition) to play a video from a particular point.
+The text recognition can be very useful to recognise characters in the videos through "chyrons".
+As with speech recognisers, there are search engines that allow (through character recognition) to play a video from a particular point.

-TalkMiner, an example of search of specific fragments from videos by text recognition, analyzes each video once per second looking for identifier signs of a slide, such as its shape and static nature, captures the image of the slide and uses Optical Character Recognition (OCR) to detect the words on the slides.
-Then, these words are indexed in the search engine of TalkMiner, which currently offers to users more than 20,000 videos from institutions such as Stanford University, the University of California at Berkeley, and TED.
+TalkMiner, an example of searching for specific fragments from videos by text recognition, analyses each video once per second, looking for identifier signs of a slide, such as its shape and static nature, captures the image of the slide and uses Optical Character Recognition (OCR) to detect the words on the slides.
+Then, these words are indexed in the search engine of TalkMiner, which currently offers users more than 20,000 videos from institutions such as Stanford University, the University of California at Berkeley, and TED.

 Frame analysis

-Through the visual descriptors we can analyze the frames of a video and extract information that can be scored as metadata.
-Descriptions are generated automatically and can describe different aspects of the frames, such as color, texture, shape, motion, and the situation.
+Through the visual descriptors, we can analyse the frames of a video and extract information that can be scored as metadata.
+Descriptions are generated automatically and can describe different aspects of the frames, such as the colour, the texture, the shape, the motion, and the situation.

 Chaptering

-The video analysis can lead to automatic chaptering, using technics such as change of camera angle, identification of audio jingles.
+The video analysis can lead to automatic chaptering, using techniques such as a change of camera angle and identification of audio jingles.
 By knowing the typical structure of a video document, it is possible to identify starting and ending credits, content parts and beginning and ending of advertising breaks.